Jvsierra/graphile.github.io/src/pages/postgraphile/extending.md

       { scope: { isRootMutation, fieldName }, addArgDataGenerator }
     ) => {
       if (!isRootMutation || fieldName !== "createLink") {
-        // If it's not the root mutation, or the mutation isn't the 'createLink'
+        // If it's not the root mutation,
+        // or the mutation isn't the 'createLink'
-        // mutation then we don't want to modify it - so return the input object
+        // mutation then we don't want to modify it -
-        // unmodified.
-        return field;
+        // so return the input object unmodified. return field;
       }

-      // We're going to need link.id for our `performAnotherTask`; so we're going
+      // We're going to need link.id for our
+      // `performAnotherTask`; so we're going
-      // to abuse addArgDataGenerator to make sure that this field is ALWAYS
+      // to abuse addArgDataGenerator to make sure
+      // that this field is ALWAYS
       // requested, even if the user doesn't specify it.
-We're careful to alias
+      // We're careful to alias
-      // the result to a field that begins with `__` as that's forbidden by
+      //  to a field that begins with `__`
+      // as that's forbidden by GraphQL and
-      // GraphQL and thus cannot clash with a user's fields. addArgDataGenerator(() => ({
+      // thus cannot clash with a user's fields. addArgDataGenerator(() => ({
         pgQuery: queryBuilder => {
           queryBuilder.select(